Weekend Getaways

 Head to Sister Island.
 (Photo: Marriott International)

 You’re on the move today, but the flights you’re about to embark on double as sightseeing opportunities.
 Plus, hopping from island-to-island is simple when the in-air time is less than an hour.
 After a quick breakfast at your hotel, take the first Cayman Airways Express flight out of Owen Roberts International Airport in Grand Cayman and island-hop to Little Cayman.
-The smallest of the three Cayman Islands, it’s only 30 to 40 minutes away.
+The smallest of the three Cayman Islands, it’s 30 to 40 minutes away.

 When you’re ready for a change of scenery, rent a kayak from Sunset Cove and head over to Owen Island, an 11-acre islet just off the southwestern coast, where you can enjoy the stillness of what will feel like your very own private island.